58 Notable alumni of

 -

-Kazuhito Tadano is a Japanese former baseball pitcher.
-He had previously pitched in Major League Baseball for the Cleveland Indians.
-He is currently the Pitching Coach for the Hokkaido Nippon-Ham Fighters farm team in Nippon Professional Baseball's Eastern League.
+Kazuhito Tadano is a Japanese former professional baseball pitcher.
+He played in Major League Baseball for the Cleveland Indians, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
+He is currently the pitching coach for the Fighters' farm team in the Eastern League.

 -